Rome City Pass tourist cards: how to save time and money

 Rome Turbopass

-Optional public transport ticket must be collected on site
+Public transport ticket (optional) must be collected on site

 Roma Pass